Are you a good listener?

 Ask yourself whether you are giving undivided attention to listening to God.
 If you’re not, could busyness be your ‘drug’ of choice?

 She is feeling unappreciated in her busyness.
-A victim mentality prevails: “Jesus just doesn’t care about me.”
+A victim mentality prevails.
+She seems to be saying, “Jesus just doesn’t care about me.”

-When God speaks do you listen non-judgmentally?
+Do you doubt whether God cares about you?
+When God speaks, do you listen non-judgmentally?
 Alternatively, do you justify your busyness and judge God for not caring about you?

 Martha’s next words reflect growing intensity as she instructs the Lord what to do: “Tell her … to help me.”
 To Martha, what she is doing had become so important that Jesus has to be told what to do.